EricRohlfs/blog/docs/2023-06-21-slots-and-textcontent.md

 Learned somethnig new today.
 I'm not a big shadowDom user.
 But found this interesting behavior.

+I have not explored this in detail.
+Unsure if this works with named slots.

 ```
   const myBtn = document.createElement('my-btn');
-  myBtn.textContent = helloWorld // this will render inside a slot without any work
+  myBtn.textContent = 'helloWorld' // this will render inside a slot without any work
 ```

 ```